Skip to main content

 }

-Make your default values visually representative.
-Creators will judge how their email will look based on this preview data, so use realistic product names, images, and amounts rather than placeholder text.
+Make your sample data visually representative.
+Creators judge how their email will look based on the preview, so use realistic product names, images, and amounts rather than placeholder text.

 Request format